camunda/camunda-docs-manual/content/update/minor/719-to-720/_index.md

 ```

 We are looking for maintainers for the template engine extensions.
 Feel free to reach out to us [via the forum](https://forum.camunda.io/c/camunda-platform-7-topics/39) if you are interested.

+# Enforce History Time To Live

+Many of our users have installations that contain resources with null historyTimeToLive.
+As a result,
+their historic data grow over time and remain uncleaned due to this configuration.
+In the 7.20 release,
+we decided to render the historyTimeToLive mandatory for new deployments or redeployments.
+To achieve that, there is a new feature flag introduced called `enforceHistoryTimeToLive` that has a
+default value of true.

+At the same time, we acknowledge there might be use cases where our users might favour to keep the legacy behaviour despite our recommendation.
+If that is the case, you can always turn off the feature by setting
+the feature flag to `false`.
+For more information, checkout the new parameter description under <a href="{{< ref "/reference/deployment-descriptors/tags/process-engine#configuration-properties" >}}">Configuration Properties</a>.